felipesilvati/getyourguide-tech-challenge/README.md

 #### Documentation and Notes
 - [ ] Document architectural decisions and rationale
-- [ ] Note any features/improvements left out due to time constraints
+- [x] Note any features/improvements left out due to time constraints
 - [ ] List any assumptions made during development
 - [ ] Prepare documentation for setup and API usage in `readme.md`

 #### Testing and Quality Assurance
-- [ ] Check test coverage for both backend and frontend components
+- [ ] Check unit test coverage for both backend and frontend components
-- [ ] Ensure functionality works as expected with Docker setup
+- [x] Ensure functionality works as expected with Docker setup
+- [ ] Basic End to end testing for the application

 #### Submission and Presentation Preparation
 - [ ] Prepare project for submission (exclude `node_modules` or other dependency directories)